Nolan Arenado Player Props: Cardinals vs. Twins

 Nolan Arenado At The Plate

-- Arenado leads St. Louis in total hits (110) this season while batting .279 with 44 extra-base hits.
+- Arenado has 111 hits, which ranks first among St. Louis hitters this season, while batting .279 with 44 extra-base hits.

-- Among the qualified hitters in baseball, his batting average ranks 28th, his on-base percentage ranks 76th, and he is 14th in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 26th in batting average, 77th in on-base percentage, and 18th in slugging.

-- Arenado has reached base via a hit in 71 games this year (of 102 played), and had multiple hits in 32 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.